 Reasonable accommodations will be provided for students with documented physical, sensory, systemic, cognitive, learning and psychiatric disabilities.
 If you believe you have a disability requiring accommodation in this class, please notify the Director of the Disability Resource Center.
-That office will provide verification and will recommend appropriate accommodations.
-Do this in a timely manner.
+That office will provide the instructor with verification of your disability, and will recommend appropriate accommodations.
+Please do this in a timely manner.